cmckenz87/ArcsFates/userGuide/docs/rulebooks.md

     No. While the card text refers to a Rival playing an event or securing the Imperial Council, it is meant to include the current player.

 ??? question "Can players examine the Lore cards that get shuffled in during campaign setup?"
     No. The Lore cards are secret until revealed.
-However, if a Fate setup or resolution requires searching the court deck at a later time, all players should be allowed to view the contents.
+However, if the deck is searched for any reason at a later time, all players should be allowed to view the contents.

 ??? question "Can I attach a card to another attached card?"
     Yes.
 Each card can only have one attachment, but that attachment can have its own attachment, and so on.